Friar-Festus/embedded_programming_course/README.md

 I'm using a Windows 10 machine for most of this course, but set up CCS on a Linux machine as well, as that is the daily driver in my home office.

-Note that the following install scripts must be run using `sudo` to allow the In-Circuit Debugger to work (substitute current CCS install folder as necessary):
+In order to flash the board, the following install scripts must be run using `sudo` to allow the In-Circuit Debugger to work (substitute current CCS install folder as necessary):

 - `~/ti/ccs1031/ccs/install_scripts/install_drivers.sh`
 - `~/ti/ccs1031/ccs/install_scripts/ti_permissions_install.sh`